F24

 Possible Causes

-Failed NTC sensor, loose NTC wiring, heater short affecting sensor, control board input fault
+Failed NTC sensor, loose NTC wiring, heater short affecting the sensor, control board input fault.

 How to Fix / Troubleshooting